bigcode-project/bigcodebench/README.md

 ```

 - The "k" includes `[1, 5, 10]` where k values `<=` the sample size will be used
-- A cache file named like `samples_eval_results.jsonl` will be cached.
+- A cache file named like `samples_eval_results.json` will be cached.
 Remove it to re-run the evaluation

 <details><summary>🤔 How long it would take? <i>:: click to expand ::</i></summary>
 <div>

-If you do greedy decoding where there is only one sample for each task, the evaluation should take just a few seconds.
+If you do greedy decoding where there is only one sample for each task, the evaluation should take just a few minutes on Intel(R) Xeon(R) Gold 6150 CPU @ 2.70GHz, composed of 2 sockets, with 18 cores per socket.
+However, if you have multiple samples for each task, the evaluation will take longer.
-When running 1 sample x 964 tasks x all tests, it can take around ??-?? minutes by using `--parallel 64` and `--test-details`.
 Here are some tips to speed up the evaluation:

 * Use `--parallel $(nproc)`